Are you struggling to get going and stop being lazy?

 And no doubt all of those habits and tendencies rolled into my “business” at the very beginning.
 I’m using air quotes because, to be honest, I didn’t work all that much.
 Out of the day, I probably worked a few hours.
 I was an entrepreneur who needed to stop being lazy.

-In the end, I became highly productive, writing on my blog on a daily basis (not that I wasn’t doing that before, but like I said, it lacked emotion), and also taking time to read other peoples articles and reaching out.
+In the end, I became highly productive, writing on my blog on a daily basis (not that I wasn’t doing that before, but as I said, it lacked emotion), and also taking time to read other people’s articles and reaching out.

-All in all my days have become far more purposeful and I know what I need to do each day in order to have a fulfilled day.
+All in all my days have become far more purposeful, with clear priorities, and I know what I need to do each day in order to have a fulfilled day.
 Furthermore, I strive to complete it.

 So what changed?

 Here’s what I did.
-How to be more productive and stop being lazy in 5 steps.
+How to be more productive and stop being lazy in 5 steps, including the top productivity tips and tricks.

 I believe mindset is everything.
 How you think at the core can determine so much about our lives and who we decide to hang out with.